Our Review Process

 The treatment aim for the vast majority of patients is to bring down their A1C to below 7 percent and your doctor will work with you to determine the appropriate A1C goal for you.
 If a person's A1C is more than 9 percent, the attending physician may suggest that they begin taking two drugs at the same time.
 Making changes to your lifestyle is a crucial component of the comprehensive treatment approach recommended by a physician for patients diagnosed with type 2 diabetes.

 Type 2 diabetes occurs when the body cannot use up glucose or sugar, its primary fuel sources after these are broken down from carbohydrates present in food.
 Type 2 diabetes impairs insulin production.
 While Metformin is traditionally used to treat Type 2 diabetes, newer drugs available in the market help manage blood sugar levels and protect the heart and kidneys.
 Please inform your doctor about your medical history and other conditions to help them choose the best drug for you.
+Also know about best ayurvedic diabetes medicine.

 In most cases, the first drug that is provided for type 2 diabetes is metformin (also known as Fortamet, Glumetza, etc).
 Metformin is highly effective as it reduces the amount of glucose that is produced by the liver and increases the body's sensitivity to insulin, which results in your body making better use of insulin.